Teppen: Esports

 Teppen World Championship is an official esports event organized by GungHo Online Entertainment.
 The finals of the 2019 championship was held at the Tokyo International Forum on December 21, 2019 with a prize pool of 50,000,000 Japanese yen total.
 Its 2020 championship was held online due to the COVID-19 pandemic, the prize pool was 5,000,000 Japanese yen.

 The Teppen World Championship Series 2021 took place throughout 2021.
 Seven different small tournaments took place for seven different months of that year.
 The total prize pool was 1,000,000 Japanese yen for each individual tournament.
 The tournaments were sponsored by ZONe, Meiji Dairies, BookLive, 桃屋 (Momoya), UNO, BS11 and Hyperice.

 In 2022, the Teppen World Championship Series 2022 was organized with a prize pool of 1,000,000 yen for the finals and an additional 100,000 yen for its second tournament for those placed between 33rd to 64th place in the qualifiers.

+Discontinuation

+On December 22, 2025, Capcom and GungHo announced that the game will be discontinued on March 30, 2026 at 11:30 PM with an offline version to be implemented.
+Story Mode and Battle Tab will be available in the offline version while Ranked Match, Point Match, Free Match, Room Match, the Grand Prix options, Tourney, Missions, Quest Board, Chronicles, and Challenge will be taken out of the app.